SimoneAstarita/queer_NLP_bib/README.md

 Kevin Robinson, Sneha Kudugunta, Romina Stella, Sunipa Dev, and Jasmijn Bastings.
 2024. <a href="https://aclanthology.org/2024.emnlp-main.238/"><u>MiTTenS: A Dataset for Evaluating Gender Mistranslation.</u></a> In _Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing_, pages 4115–4124, Miami, Florida, USA.
 Association for Computational Linguistics.

 Steinunn Rut Friðriksdóttir.
 2024. <a href="https://aclanthology.org/2024.wmt-1.26/"><u>The GenderQueer Test Suite.</u></a> In _Proceedings of the Ninth Conference on Machine Translation_, pages 327–340, Miami, Florida, USA.
 Association for Computational Linguistics.

+Fanny Jourdan, Yannick Chevalier, and Cécile Favre.
+2025. <a href="https://dl.acm.org/doi/10.1145/3715275.3732013"><u>FairTranslate: an English-French Dataset for Gender Bias Evaluation in Machine Translation by Overcoming Gender Binarity.</u></a> In _Proceedings of the 2025 ACM Conference on Fairness, Accountability, and Transparency (FAccT '25)_, pages 150–166, Athens, Greece.
+Association for Computing Machinery.

 ## Position Papers
 <a href=""><u> </u></a>